Girlguiding: History of the Promise

-The guide's promise was changed several times due to religious beliefs being offended.
-In 1994, the promise was altered from 'To do my duty to God' to 'To love my God', in order to accommodate different faiths and the word 'God' was allowed to be replaced with a faith's own word for their god (e.g. Allah).
-Some do not feel they are able to make a promise that mentions god, particularly atheists and this has attracted criticism from the National Secular Society.
+The Guide's promise has been changed several times to better include a variety of religious beliefs.
+In 1994, the promise was altered from 'To do my duty to God' to 'To love my God', where the word 'God' could be replaced with a faith's own word for their god (e.g. Allah), in order to accommodate different faiths.
+Some do not feel it is appropriate for them to make a promise that mentions god, particularly atheists and this has attracted criticism from the National Secular Society.

-In 2013 a nationwide consultation of the promise was carried out by Girlguiding.
+In 2013, it carried out an organisation-wide consultation on the promise.
 This took the form of a questionnaire with 44,000 respondents being asked for opinions on each line of the promise (not just 'Love my God') and gave a number of options of different wordings.
-Effective from 1 September 2013, the words 'to be true to me and develop my beliefs' replaced 'to love my God', and the words 'to serve the Queen and my community' replaced 'to serve the Queen and my country'.
+Effective from 1 September 2013, the words 'to be true to myself and develop my beliefs' replaced 'to love my God', and the words 'to serve the Queen and my community' replaced 'to serve the Queen and my country'.
 The rewording has been criticised by some Christian organisations.
+Upon the royal death in September 2022, it was changed to 'to serve the King and my community'.